Si desea leerlo en español visite El Planeta.

-Shoppers could soon be able to purchase craft beer and craft spirits at farmers markets, along with the already offered wine and hard cider, as part of a provision in the $4 billion economic development bill recently approved by the Legislature.
+Shoppers will soon be able to purchase craft beer and craft spirits at farmers markets, along with the already offered wine and hard cider, as part of a provision in the $4 billion economic development bill recently approved by the Legislature.

-Gov. Maura Healey is currently reviewing the bill for final approval.
+Gov. Maura Healey signed the bill Wednesday.

 Beer makers with the Massachusetts Brewers Guild had spent years pushing for the measure.